hwdsl2/docker-ipsec-vpn-server/README.md

 For more information, see [compose file reference](https://docs.docker.com/compose/compose-file/).

+### Access other containers on the Docker host

+After connecting to the VPN, VPN clients can generally access services running in other containers on the same Docker host, without additional configuration.

+For example, if the IPsec VPN server container has IP `172.17.0.2`, and an Nginx container with IP `172.17.0.3` is running on the same Docker host, VPN clients can use IP `172.17.0.3` to access services on the Nginx container.
+To find out which IP is assigned to a container, run `docker inspect <container name>`.

 ### About host network mode

 Advanced users can run this image in [host network mode](https://docs.docker.com/network/host/), by adding `--network=host` to the `docker run` command.
-In addition, if [running without privileged mode](https://github.com/hwdsl2/docker-ipsec-vpn-server#run-without-privileged-mode), you may also need to replace `eth0` with the network interface name of your Docker host.
+In addition, if [running without privileged mode](#run-without-privileged-mode), you may also need to replace `eth0` with the network interface name of your Docker host.

 Host network mode is NOT recommended for this image, unless your use case requires it.
 In this mode, the container's network stack is not isolated from the Docker host, and VPN clients may be able to access ports or services on the Docker host using its internal VPN IP `192.168.42.1` after connecting using IPsec/L2TP mode.
 Note that you will need to manually clean up the changes to IPTables rules and sysctl settings by [run.sh](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/run.sh) or reboot the server when you no longer use this image.